Tuliuszen/HeroAdventure/README.md

 First Project to learn the fundamentals of C#
 Simple console game with:
--few Classes,
+*few Classes,
--shopping system,
+*shopping system,
--leveling system,
+*leveling system,
--saving system using json
+*saving system using json